-5.10 Warning
+5.6.6 Warning

-The switch supports several alerting methods, including fault relay, SYSLOG and e-mail.
+The switch supports several alerting methods, including SYSLOG, e-mail, and fault relay.
 These methods enable you to monitor switch status remotely.
 When an event occurs, the system will send an alert to your appointed servers.